Ggirl247/Ggirl247/README.md

 - 👋 Hi, I’m @Ggirl247
 - 👀 I’m interested in ...
 Process Improvement
 - 🌱 I’m currently learning ...
 GCS & Python
-- 💞️ I’m looking to collaborate on ...
-Agile in the db space
+- 💞️ I’m looking to collaborate in ... the cloud space
 - 📫 How to reach me ... dbatstewart@gmail.com

 <!---